GetShave/GetShave.github.io/README.md

 # GetShave Website
-Source code for the GetShave website, thanks to github pages for hosting.
+Source code for the new and improved GetShave website.
+Thanks to github pages for hosting!